-One of the best places to start your journey to identifying your passion is by asking yourself some basic questions and actually writing down the answers.
+One of the best places to start your journey is to identify your unique story and by identifying your passion by asking yourself some basic questions and actually writing down the answers.
 Don’t just ask them out loud; there really is something about putting the words down in print.
 Also, don’t censor yourself, don’t judge or question yourself with statements like “can I make money doing that?” or “do I really have the skills for that type of work?”

 The following starter questions are intended to help you begin to understand what you are passionate about.
 As you answer these questions, you will likely see some common themes emerge and other questions will be raised.
 This is natural and all a part of the discovery process.

 • What activities or projects do I feel energized by?

 • What types of people or projects do I naturally gravitate towards and why?

 • What was the last project I did or effort I was involved in that I felt proud of?

 • Do I seem to focus better when I work in a team or on my own?